MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 interface ICoreWebView2ProcessInfo2 : ICoreWebView2ProcessInfo {
   /// Gets the collection of the assocated `FrameInfo`s which are actively running
   /// (showing UI elements) in that renderer process.
 Assocated `FrameInfo`s is
-  /// empty if there's no frame running in that renderer process.
-Note that this
+  /// empty if there's no frame actively running in that renderer process or it's
-  /// is only available when the process `Kind` is `COREWEBVIEW2_PROCESS_KIND_RENDERER`
+  /// not called from
-  /// and it's called from `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
+  /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-  /// Else, it returns an empty `FrameInfo` collection.
+  /// Note that if this is call from other process Kind, it also returns an empty
-  ///
+  /// `FrameInfo`s as frames run on renderer process.
   /// \snippet ProcessComponent.cpp AssociatedFrameInfos
   [propget] HRESULT AssociatedFrameInfos(
     [out, retval] ICoreWebView2FrameInfoCollection** frames);